Shiro-01/IMU-Kalman-filter-on-an-FPGA-with-High-level-Synthesis/README.md

 Bachelor thesis project on implementing IMU sensor fusion with a Kalman filter on an FPGA, using High-Level Synthesis (HLS).
-The project runs the full pipeline start to finish: benchmarking candidate IMUs, acquiring sensor data on real hardware, designing and validating the filter in software, and finally accelerating it on FPGA fabric.
+The project runs the full pipeline start to finish: benchmarking candidate IMUs using Allan Variance, defining noise characteristic for each, acquiring sensor data on real hardware, designing and validating the filter in software, and finally accelerating it on FPGA fabric.